 The availability of reimbursement by governmental and other third-party payers affects the market for any pharmaceutical product.
 These third-party payers continually attempt to contain or reduce the costs of healthcare.
 There have been a number of legislative and regulatory proposals to change the healthcare system and further proposals are likely.
-Medicare's policies may decrease the market for our products that are designed to treat patients with age-related disorders, such as hyperparathyroidism.
+Medicare's policies may decrease the market for our products.
 Significant uncertainty exists with respect to the reimbursement status of newly approved healthcare products.